-Structure is the essence of mathematics, and noticing structure is foundational to making mathematical conclusions.
-The structure on which one focuses can be the definitions and axioms that govern a mathematical system, the form of a symbolic expression, or the organization of a mathematical argument.
-Noticing and using the structure of mathematical systems underpins other mathematical activities such as deriving properties of a system.
-Noticing features of a symbolic form is fundamental to knowing what moves are legitimate in transforming those forms into more useful configurations.
+&lt;sup>2 Although our notion of "mathematical noticing" may have some features in common with Goodwin's configurations.
 Noticing the structure or organization of a mathematical argument is essential to evaluating the validity of that argument.
 Whereas many users of mathematics perform using these system, form, and argumentation structures, teachers need to notice similarities and differences among these structures in varied mathematical settings.